mt-ag/LCT-Documentation/docs/features/variables.md

 :::danger Variables are not constants

 Variables are randomly selected for each test suite test execution.
-This means that you should not put things that should not change like login credentials in there.
+This means that you should not put things that should not change like login credentials or selectors in there.

 :::

+## What happens if you mistype a variable name

+It just won't get replaced.
+In your test the literal text like `{{FIRSST_NAME}}` appears.
+So when you see this you will know that there is a typo.